 1. Treaty Exceptions

 All U.S. extradition treaties contain exceptions to the party nations’ extradition requirements.
 These exceptions can protect potential defendants in cases where they would otherwise be subject to extradition under the treaty’s list of extraditable offenses or its dual criminality provisions.
-Although specific exception language varies between treaties, some of the types of exceptions that are common among many of the United States’ extradition treaties are:
+Although specific exception language varies between treaties, there are types of exceptions that are common among many of the United States’ extradition treaties.